Annoor-Hospital/pacs-integration-page/index.md

 ## Hospital Systems

-When we began EMR integration 4 years ago, we found it helpful to think of at least 3 main digital systems which could be in place.
+When we began EMR integration 4 years ago, it was helpful to think of at least 3 main digital systems which could be in place.

 - The **patient registration** system allows a unique ID to be assigned to patients and stores some basic information about patients.
 For return patients, it should be possible to search for their previously assigned patient ID.
 - The **EMR** system records patient consultation information.
 This uses the patient's unique ID.
 Bahmni provides both patient registration and EMR functionality.